myberry2026/aeva2/README.md

 We find gemma4-4b-it and gemma-2b-it are surprisingly fine for the agent on-device. gemma-2b-it takes more try and error to achieve the goal.
 Thinking mode helps, otherwise it takes more steps to try and error.

 gemma4-4b-it runs 50token/s on my RTX3060.
 It can take 200s or more to achieve a simple task.

+<video src="search-nvidia-stock.mp4" controls width="100%"></video>

-[See 1-min raw video for search nvidia price](search-nvidia-stock.mp4) gemma4-2b-it runs 100token/s on my RTX3060, and 10token/s on my moto edge 2025.
+gemma4-2b-it runs 100token/s on my RTX3060, and 10token/s on my moto edge 2025.
 Slow, but tolerable if you just leave it there scrolling reddit/twitter for you.

 For detailed performance metrics, 100-scenario benchmark results, and UI latency optimizations, please check out: